-Reduce food waste and create delicious recipes with School of Wok’s 3 uses for leftover rice
+Create delicious recipes with School of Wok’s Top 3 uses for leftover rice

 Find it hard to judge the amount of rice to cook and always seem to have lots of leftovers?
 School of Wok wants to help you not only reduce food waste but help turn food destined for the bin into delicious new dishes.
 We have put together 3 uses for leftover rice for you to try at home, each beautifully simple but full of flavour and taste.
 Whether you have white or brown rice from your dinner the night before these recipe ideas are sure to leave tummies full and put smiles on faces.

 Our first use for leftover rice is simple, yet tasty, fried rice.
 Fried rice is not only the ultimate comfort food but it can also be done on a budget - perfect for using up any leftover vegetables you have in the fridge.
 Fried rice works best with day-old leftovers, but why?
 It is all to do with the timing.
 Stir-frying is all about fast cooking on high heat, so if you were to start with warm freshly-cooked rice your finished product would turn out soggy.
 Instead, leftover rice has had time to cool and dry out which will give your fried rice the perfect texture.

 Fried rice can be created in minutes, with all the ingredients being thrown together in one pan.
 Here at School of Wok we recommend using a carbon steel wok to cook your fried rice because they provide rapid heat conduction, which is essential for stir-frying.
 Our 12-inch carbon steel wok is perfect for cooking for 2-3 people, with non-stick features and a 2-year warranty you can be confident investing in your new kitchen equipment!

 Working great as a main or side dish, our Special Fried Rice is a perfect use for leftover rice.
 It only takes 10 minutes to prepare and cook, so you’ll be enjoying your food in no time.
 Simple and delicious.